kamilaut/meet/README.md

+FEATURE 1: FILTER EVENTS BY CITY.

+Story: As a user, I should be able to “filter events by city” so that I can see the list of events that take place in that city.

+**SCENARIO 1: WHEN USER HASN’T SEARCHED FOR A CITY, SHOW UPCOMING EVENTS FROM ALL CITIES.**

+**Given** user hasn’t searched for any city

+**When** the user opens the app

+**Then** the user should see a list of all upcoming events

+**SCENARIO 2: USER SHOULD SEE A LIST OF SUGGESTIONS WHEN THEY SEARCH FOR A CITY.**

+**Given** the main page is open

+**When** user starts typing in the city textbox

+**Then** the user should see a list of cities (suggestions) that match what they’ve typed

+**SCENARIO 3: USER CAN SELECT A CITY FROM THE SUGGESTED LIST.**

+**Given** the user was typing “Berlin” in the city textbox.
+And the list of suggested cities is showing

+**When** the user selects a city (e.g., “Berlin, Germany”) from the list.
+Then their city should be changed to that city (i.e., “Berlin, Germany”)

+**And** the user should receive a list of upcoming events in that city

-﻿FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS
+FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS

-Story: As a user, Ishould be able to filter events by city so that Ican see the list ofevents that take place in that city.
-This feature willallow users to easily find and access the events that are happening in their preferred city.
-They willnot have to go through a long list ofevents to find the ones that are relevant to them.
+Story: As a user, I should be able to filter events by city so that I can see the list ofevents that take place in that city.

 **Scenario 1: An event element is collapsed by default**